 On the plan the wing rib dimensions are inconsistent, so I made an executive decision and standardized the sizes and the taper to make sure that all the parts line up during construction.
 The kit ribs will not exactly match the plan, but the parts will match each other.

-Wing joiner tubes are 12mm (.47″) outside diameter for the outside tube.
-My intention was that you could buy a 10 mm and 12 mm pair of carbon fiber tubes from ebay or some other source.
+Wing joiner tubes are 1/2″ (12mm) outside diameter for the outside tube.
 If you have a better idea, let me know and I’ll cut your ribs with a special size hole.

 There are many ways to build aileron servo hatches in the wings, so I leave that to the builder.